-A brief resume of Mr P Menon and Mr A Ghosh as required under Regulation 36 of theListing Regulations is given in the notice convening the Annual General Meeting.
+A brief resume of Mr Lakshay Kataria as required under regulation 36 of the ListingRegulations is given in the Notice convening the AGM.

 Declaration by Independent Directors

-Directors Responsibility Statement
+Directors' Responsibility Statement

-As required under section 134(5) of the Companies Act 2013 the Board states that:
+As required under section 134(5) of the Act the Board states that:

-(a) in the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;
+a) in the preparation of the annual accounts the applicable Indian accountingstandards had been followed along with proper explanation relating to material departures;

-(c) the Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;
+c) the Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

-(d) the Directors had prepared the annual accounts on a going concern basis;
+d) the Directors had prepared the annual accounts on a going concern basis;

-(e) the Directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively; and
+e) the Directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively; and

-(f) the directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.
+f) the Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.

 Your Directors state that no disclosure or reporting is required in respect of thefollowing items as there were no transactions on these items during the year underreview: